clearlinux/autospec/README.rst

   respectively.
 This results in less manual work via automatic management.

 license_skips
-  Each line in the file should be a full path, that path is prefixed into a tempfile directory + the package tarfile prefix.
-Requires using '*' to be effective (e.g. /tmp/*/pkgname-*/path/to/license).
+  Each line in the file should be the path to a license file.
+That path needs to account for the package tarfile prefix.
+Likely requires using '*' to be effective (e.g. ``pkgname-*/path/to/license`` where ``*`` handles the version).

   Files paths can contain a single '*' per directory such that a line of ``/foo*/bar*`` is allowed but ``/foo*bar*`` is not.